 Google Flights has all the features you need when searching for paid flights, and even some that can certainly help with finding award flights (such as finding available routes and dates flown by a certain carrier).
 If you are looking to do some advanced stuff, then Google Flights is probably not for you.
-Head on over to the ITA matrix.
+Head on over to the ITA matrix, which is used by the experts.
 But if you want something that is easy-to-use and feature-rich for searching the bulk of itineraries, you can’t beat Google Flights.

 A leg up on the competition for the best flight search engine